U.S. senators reach deal on infrastructure framework, will brief Biden | Politics

 Biden, seeking to fuel growth and address income inequality after the coronavirus pandemic, initially proposed about $2.3 trillion be spent on a broad definition of infrastructure, including fighting climate change and providing care for children and the elderly.
 The White House trimmed the offer to about $1.7 trillion in an unsuccessful bid to win the Republican support needed for any plan to get the 60 votes required to advance most legislation in the evenly split 100-seat Senate.

 After rejecting a Republican counteroffer just over two weeks ago, the White House turned its attention to the bipartisan group of 21 senators, or "G-21."
-That group has been working on a $1.2 trillion, eight-year bipartisan infrastructure plan.
+That group has been working on a $1.2 trillion, eight-year bipartisan infrastructure plan, with a mix of new and repurposed funding.
+The framework now includes $559 billion in new spending, a source familiar with the talks said.
+Previously, the group had discussed $579 billion in new spending.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)